sous-chefs/selinux/README.md

   The state to set  by default, to match the default SELinux state on RHEL.
 Can be "enforcing", "permissive", "disabled"

+* `node['selinux']['booleans']` - A hash of SELinux boolean names and the values they should be set to.
+Values can be off, false, or 0 to disable;
+  or on, true, or 1 to enable.

 Resources/Providers
 ===================